Kallias254/josephmiseda/src/projects/vue-component.md

 ---
-title: Vue Date Picker
+title: "Travel Blog Post: Hidden Gems of Portugal"
-emoji: 🗓
+emoji: 🥖🏺🎨🚶‍♂️
+date: 2019-01-01T00:00:00.000Z
+summary: Travel blog
 metaDescription: This is a sample meta description.
 If one is not present in your page/project's front matter, the default metadata.desciption will be used instead.
-date: 2019-01-01T00:00:00.000Z
-summary: This is a Vue component I made
 tags:
   - javascript
   - vue
   - aws
 ---

-### Task

-Leverage agile frameworks to provide a robust synopsis for high level overviews.
-Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.

-### Solution

-Bring to the table win-win survival strategies to ensure proactive domination.
-At the end of the day, going forward, a new normal that has evolved from generation X is on the runway heading towards a streamlined cloud solution.
-User generated content in real-time will have multiple touchpoints for offshoring.
+The Secret Side of Porto: Where Local Flavors Meet Timeless Charm

+Porto's tourist crowds flock to the Ribeira district, but the city's soul lies in its lesser-known neighborhoods.
+In Bonfim, fourth-generation bakers still pull crusty loaves from century-old stone ovens before dawn.
+At Mercado do Bolhão, Maria has sold her homemade cheeses for three decades, each one aged to perfection in her family's cellar.

+These aren't just places; they're portals to Porto's authentic heart.
+Here's your insider's guide to experiencing the city like a local...

+\[Continue reading...]